yarohtar/cam-maths-notes-obsidian/Notes/Axioms of ZF.md

 ### Axiom of Replacement (Rep)
 [[Class]]
-The Axiom of Replacement is the axiom-scheme asserting that the image of a set undder a [[Function Class]] is a set.
+The Axiom of Replacement is the axiom-scheme asserting that the image of a set under a [[Function Class]] is a set.
 As usual, we'll have parameters:
 $$
 \begin{gather}
 (\forall t_{1})\dots(\forall t_{n})(\\